 Description This activity will provide funding for housing construction in the Bunce Road low to moderate- income area.
-To increase the supply of affordable housing for low to moderate income families, the City has partnered with one local Community Housing Development Organization, Fayetteville Area Habitat for Humanity (FAHFH) during the program year to newly construct 3 affordable, detached single family homes.
-Target Date 6/30/2019 Estimate the number and type of families that will benefit from the proposed activities This activity will fund the construction of 3 affordable single family homes in the Bunce Road community during the program year.
-Location Description Census Tract 33.02.
-The Bunce Road community is located in west Fayetteville and the housing development will occur at the corner of Bunce Road and Old Bunce Road, formerly known as the Oaks Mobile Home Park.
+To increase the supply of affordable housing for low to moderate income families, the City has partnered with one local Community Housing Development Organization, Fayetteville Area Habitat for Humanity (FAHFH) during the program year to newly construct 15 affordable, detached single family homes.
+The 15 homes will be the last funded for a total of 47 homes to be built within the Oakridge Estates subdivision affordable housing development project.
+Target Date 6/30/2020 Estimate the number and type of families that will benefit from the proposed activities This activity will fund the construction of 15 affordable single family homes during the program year.
+Location Description Within the city limits of Fayetteville in the 71st district redevelopment plan area.
 Planned Activities The City acquired the vacant parcels during a prior program year and have since conveyed the parcels to Fayetteville Area Habitat for Humanity, a certified CHDO, to develop the affordable housing units.
-4 Project Name Emergency Housing Repair Program Target Area City-wide Goals Supported Decent Affordable Housing Suitable living environment Needs Addressed Housing rehabilitation Funding CDBG: \$150,000 Description This program provides emergency home repairs of \$5,000 or less as a grant for the repair of single family site-built homes and mobile homes to low to moderate-income home owners that own and occupy their home as a principal place of residency.
+4 Project Name Emergency Housing Repair Program Target Area City-wide Goals Supported Decent Affordable Housing Needs Addressed Housing rehabilitation Funding CDBG: \$300,000 Description This program provides emergency home repairs of \$5,000 or less as a grant for the repair of single family site-built homes and mobile homes to low to moderate-income home owners that own and occupy their home as a principal place of residency.
 Various emergency repairs will be provided to mobile home owners, while complete roofing and heating and air replacements only will be provided to homeowners with regular, site-built homes on a permanent foundation, and heating and air replacements only to condominiums and townhouse homeowners.
 It is not necessary for the applicant to own the lot upon which a mobile home resides.
-Target Date 6/30/2019
+Target Date 6/30/2020